 One last thing: if you want to prepare some healthy french toast in advance to bake at a later time, give my Blueberry Pumpkin Baked French Toast a try.
 It’s so simple (no slaving over the stove) and my kids could eat it for every meal of the day, I think.
-Check out more healthy, kid-friendly breakfast ideas in my post Healthy Breakfast Ideas (That Might Help You Lose Weight).
+Check out more healthy, kid-friendly breakfast ideas.

 - 4 eggs

 - 1/2 cup baked sweet potato, mashed (about 1/2 of large sweet potato)